 This is a Fixed-Term role for 2 years, for 37.5 hours per week.
 The RSPB reserves the right to extend or make this role permanent without further advertising dependent on business needs at the end of the contract term.

-We are looking to conduct interviews for this position in week beginning 13 June 2022.
-For further information please contact [email protected].
+We are looking to conduct interviews for this position on Friday 29th July 2022.
+For further information please contact [email protected]

 As part of this application process you will be asked to complete an application form including evidence on how you meet the skills, knowledge, and experience listed above.